seanburlington/seanburlington/README.md

 - 👀 I’m interested in many aspects of web development (PHP, Laravel, Golang, JavaScript, React, Devops, QA) hands on, architecture, or team leading - I tend towards back end and behind the scenes work but with a full-stack and full lifecycle approach in defiance of silo working.
 - 🌱 Stacks of experience across all types of organisation and team size
 - 💞️ I’m looking for freelance/contract work
-- 📫 Reach me on twitter personal at https://twitter.com/seanburlington and more work related at https://twitter.com/tangiblebytes
+- 📫 Reach me on twitter personal at https://twitter.com/seanburlington
 - More code at https://gitlab.com/tangiblebytes
 - Blog https://tangiblebytes.co.uk/
 - https://www.linkedin.com/in/seanburlington/